weggert2/delivery-cannon-everything/README.md

 ## Credits

-Created using Space Exploration's extensible delivery cannon system.
+Created in about 30 minutes using Claude.
+No human brains were utilized in making this work.